bhandam/Whole-genome-sequence-analysis/README.md

 # Whole-genome-sequence-analysis
-Salmonella whole genome sequence analysis of 300bp pair end reads All the code for "Genomic Diversity, Antimicrobial Resistance, Plasmidome, and Virulence Profiles of Salmonella Isolated from Small Specialty Crop Farms Revealed by Whole-Genome Sequencing" "https://www.mdpi.com/2079-6382/12/11/1637" is available in this repository:
+Salmonella whole genome sequence analysis of 300bp pair end reads.

+All the code for "Genomic Diversity, Antimicrobial Resistance, Plasmidome, and Virulence Profiles of Salmonella Isolated from Small Specialty Crop Farms Revealed by Whole-Genome Sequencing" "https://www.mdpi.com/2079-6382/12/11/1637" is available in this repository:
 - Fastqc - Quality of seqeunces
 - Multiqc - View the results collectively